Skip to main content

 • A reasonable amount determined by the court for estates above $25,000,000

 Both the executor and the attorney each receive this fee schedule, meaning the total statutory fees for both combined are double the amounts listed above.
 For example, a $1,000,000 estate would generate $23,000 in fees for the executor and $23,000 for the attorney, a total of $46,000 in statutory fees alone.
 Extraordinary fees for additional work (such as handling real estate sales, litigation, or tax issues) can be requested on top of these amounts.
 These substantial costs are one reason many California families seek probate advances: the fees reduce the estate’s value, and heirs need to plan accordingly.
+Our probate advance calculator applies the § 10810 and § 10800 schedules to estimate the dollar range of an advance against your share of a California estate.

 California Probate Timeline